gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 Every recurrent layer in Keras has two dropout-related  arguments: *dropout*, a float specifying the dropout rate for input units of the layer, and *recurrent_dropout,* specifying the dropout rate of the recurrent units.
+#### Stacking recurrent layers
+Reccurrent layer stacking is a classic way to build more-powerful recurrent networks: for instance, what currently powers the Google Translate algorithm is a stack of seven large *LSTM* layers.

+To stack recurrent layers on top of each other in Keras, all intermediate layers should return their full sequence of output (a 3D tensor) rather than their input at the last timestep.
+This is done by specifying *return_sequences=True.*
+#### Using bidirectional RNNs
+The last technique introduced in this section is called *bidirectional RNNs.* A bidirectional RNN is a common RNN variant that can offer greater performance than a regular
+RNN on certain tasks.
+It's frequently used in natural-language processing - you could call it the Swiss Army knife of deep learning for natural-language processing.

+RNNs are notably order dependent, or time dependent: they process the timesteps of their input sequences in order, and shuffling or reversing the timesteps can completely change the representations the RNN extracts from the sequence.
+This is precisely the reason they perform well on problems where order is meaningful.
+A bidirectional RNN exploits the order sensitivity of RNNs: it consists of using two regular RNNs, such as the *GRU* and *LSTM* layers.
+By processing a sequence both ways, a bidirectional RNN can catch patterns that may be overlooked by a unidirectional RNN.